-Systemic Racism in Education: An Uneven Playing Field
+Systemic Racism in Education: A Persistent Problem

 Image of people walking down a road holding signs calling for equal rights and school integration.